 There's also the option of exporting interfaces over the DBus protocol, but I don't know how portable (cross-platform) that is currently.

-#7 Updated by LameBMX almost 8 years ago
+#7 Updated by LameBMX about 8 years ago

 Just adding another vote for scripting support in both core and client. i would rank core over client though to get more IRC chan/network ops to give it a try.
 Modular plugin would be preferred and /etc/conf.d/quasselcore.